-Furthermore, the bill aims to create uniform standards for licensed child care across the state, preventing local governments from imposing stricter regulations than those established by state law.
-It includes provisions for the operation and maintenance of child care facilities, emphasizing health, safety, and welfare standards.
-The bill also mandates that child care facilities ensure proper supervision and care for children, particularly regarding safe sleep practices for infants.
-Additionally, it outlines immunization requirements for children in care and provides for training programs for child care providers, with a reimbursement program for training costs.
-The bill repeals an existing statute related to child care facilities and will take effect upon publication.
+Furthermore, the bill aims to create uniform standards for licensed child care across the state, prohibiting local governments from imposing stricter regulations than those established by state law.
+It includes provisions for matching state funding for in-home or group-home child care providers receiving lower federal reimbursements, ensuring they receive equitable support.
+The bill amends existing laws regarding the operation and maintenance of child care facilities, emphasizing health, safety, and welfare standards, and introduces training programs for child care providers.
+The bill also repeals a previous statute related to child care facilities, streamlining regulations in this area.

 Statutes affected: